Facilitator provides memorandum as new basis for Brussels government negotiations

 “The aim is to enable the future formateur to play his cards"

-By the end of the week, Verougstraete also wants to have an Excel list of budgetary measures and their costs from which potential partners can choose to get the budget in order.
+By the end of the week, Verougstraete also wants to have a list of budgetary measures and their costs from which potential partners can choose to get the budget in order.
 “The aim is to enable the future formateur to play his cards.
 If everything is sufficiently prepared, we will pass on the baton.”

-The negotiator of the Flemish liberals of Open VLD, Frédéric De Gucht, said on X that for him, only one memorandum counts: the future formateur's memorandum.
-“As announced, we have long been prepared to discuss not only the content but also the budget table and the roadmap,” he added.
+“As announced, we have long been prepared to discuss not only the content but also the budget table and the roadmap,” he said.
 “It is time for everyone to put their cards on the table: how seriously are they taking the budgetary exercise?”

 Yvan Verougstraete of French-speaking centrist party Les Engagés © BELGA PHOTO ERIC LALMAND